top of page

 What Is Agrivoltaics?

-Agrivoltaics combines solar energy production and agriculture.
+Agrivoltaics are dual use solar projects that combine solar and agriculture.
 It can entail growing crops, locating honeybee hives, and grazing livestock at ground-mounted solar farms.
 In some cases, solar developers alter the layout of the solar farm by elevating the panels or allowing larger row spacing to enable livestock grazing and farm equipment access.
 However, such modifications can increase the construction costs of solar PV farms, so it is critical to understand how to make agrivoltaics cost-effective and practical on a larger scale.

 One of the most widespread uses of agrivoltaics involves grazing sheep on solar farms.
 This also helps reduce the need to mow the site to prevent vegetation from shading the PV modules and usually doesn’t require modifications to the project layout.
 In addition, some solar developers are partnering with beekeepers to locate honeybee hives at solar farms.
 However, it is currently relatively rare to cultivate crops at solar farms.